masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

   console.log('Plz, come after 3 seconds')
 }
 ```
-but these two lines will display first because of using asynchronous function **setTimeout**.
-Parallelly Javascript will continue its execution and Javascript engine will do it's jobs in the background to handle asynchronous methods.
-So, will see these two messages  firstly.
+but these two lines will display first,

 **Boss calling employee**,

 **Plz, come after 3 seconds**.

-And secondly we will see **"Hurray!
-I am here after 3 seconds"** message after 3 seconds.
+it is because of using asynchronous function **setTimeout**.

+Parallelly Javascript will continue its execution synchronously and let the Javascript engine to do it's jobs in the background to handle asynchronous methods.
+By taking control of the result of asynchronous operations using a callback mechanism, synchronous JavaScript greatly improves execution efficiency.

 **Did you see the shining parts are on the above codes?
 Let's find out the sun.**